ValyMnDul/Scripts/README.md

 # Scripts
 This repository contains a collection of scripts gathered and created by me for various purposes.

-## About
-Over the years, I've worked with all sorts of `technologies` and situations where I needed fast and efficient `scripts`.
-Instead of keeping them scattered across folders, I gathered them into a `repo` to make them easier to access, reuse, and **improve**.
-This repo is useful for:
-- developers
-- system administrators
-- scripting enthusiasts
-- anyone who wants to `automate`  repetitive tasks

 ## What do you find here?
 You will find scripts written in several languages, including:
 - CPP
 - Python
 - JS
-- That's it for a while)

 ## How is it used?
 Clone the repo